Dogu is derived from Japanese and means “tool”. According to that,

 - Sonatype Nexus: An artifact repository management server.

-Premium Dogus are only available with the Subscription Edition of the Cloudogu EcoSystem.
-Often Premium Dogus are based on proprietary software that requires an addition license.
+Premium Dogus require at least the Premium Edition of the Cloudogu EcoSystem.
+Often, Premium Dogus are based on proprietary software that requires an addition license.

 - Backup & Restore: A service to manage and restore backups.